aweber/rabbitmq-autocluster/README.rst

 rabbitmq-autocluster-consul
 ===========================
-A *experimental* RabbitMQ plugin that clusters nodes automatically using Consul.
+An *experimental* RabbitMQ plugin that clusters nodes automatically using Consul.

 Download
 --------